 Board Members

-President - Steve Bisgaier, PsyD, BCB
+Past President - Steve Bisgaier, PsyD, BCB

 Steve Bisgaier, PsyD, BCB, is a licensed psychologist, adjunct professor, professional trainer, and clinical supervisor.
 He is the founder and owner of a full-time private practice that specializes in the treatment of anxiety, OCD, chronic health issues, and substance use.
 He is President of the Pennsylvania Chapter of the Association for Contextual Behavioral Science, the umbrella organization that houses Acceptance and Commitment Therapy (ACT) and is an adjunct professor at Widener University’s Institute for Graduate Clinical Psychology.
 Steve has led professional trainings on numerous topics, including ACT, the treatment of anxiety, depression, OCD, suicidality, and perfectionism and has developed a mindfulness program for anxiety and a clinical self-compassion program.